 A lot of game designers I’ve known over the years believe in the maxim “if you build it, they will come.”
 There’s an expectation that if a game’s mechanics are great, it will find its audience, but that’s not always true.
 Monster Hunter games have always been great, and while they performed admirably, it wasn’t until World that the millions who wanted to play were finally able to give it a try.
 Releasing a game on the right platform is just as important as having brilliant mechanics.

 As more and more of my friends get into Monster Hunter, I’m hopeful.
 Maybe I’ll finally be able to take on monsters like Lagiacrus with my friends on Steam.
-Capcom has announced a new expansion, Iceborne, releasing this spring, and it looks exciting.
-The future of Monster Hunter has never been brighter.
+Monster Hunter World: Iceborne has sold almost 7 million copies, and later this month Monster Hunter Rise will hit the Switch, a console that has sold almost 80 million units since 2017.
+Combine that with a new Monster Hunter Stories and the future of Monster Hunter has never been brighter.